asartalo/Silly/README.md

 $ myscript.php foo-bar
 ```

-If you want to pass some arguments to the task method, just define them.
+If you want to pass some arguments to the task method, just define them as method parameters.

 ```php
 <?php